 Check & Plan

 Review the list of editors who have access to your site.
 Let the CHSSWeb team know if any should be removed.
-You can find this list in the first column of your dashboard, under the "Site Editors" heading.
+You can find this list on the Dashboard below the Quick Links and Tools section.
+Click the "Site Editors" heading to view the editors.

 Check your faculty and staff listings for accuracy and for missing images and bios.
 CHSSWeb's import process does not remove people from your site, so faculty and staff who leave will remain on your site until you remove them.
 New hires are added a few days after their first paycheck, usually about two weeks into the semester.